nlepage/go-wasm-http-talk/slides.md

 [https://github.com/nlepage/go-wasm-http-server/](https://github.com/nlepage/go-wasm-http-server/#readme)

 Notes:
-- A lot more information is available on the github project page.
+- More information is available on the github project page.
-- ...
+- Including a usage section, to help you do the same with your own project.
-- If you give it a try please let me know, I will be glad to have your feedback.
+- If you give it a try please let me know, I'll be glad to have your feedback.

 ---
 ## Conclusion